jarontai/html2md/README.md

 import 'package:flutter_markdown/flutter_markdown.dart';

 build(BuildContext context) {
+    // Caution!
-    // Caution: This is not best practice, you should not call convert in build and the converted markdown should put in state. var html = '<h1>HTML2MD Demo</h1>';
+    // This is not best practice, you should not call convert in build
+    // and the converted markdown should put in state. var html = '<h1>HTML2MD Demo</h1>';
     var markdown = html2md.convert(html);
     return Markdown(data: markdown);